Rechpa/PFE-Demo-Guide/README.md

 In this section, we will install the cilium tool as well the observability tool for cilium which is called Hubble

+### Cilium Installation

+`cilium install`

+You can check the cilium status with the wait flag to see the full process of cilium pods creation and activation

+`cilium status --wait`

 ### Cilium CLI Installation

 `CILIUM_CLI_VERSION=$(curl -s https://raw.githubusercontent.com/cilium/cilium-cli/main/stable.txt)